ansolantz/todo-list/README.md

 ## Todo List

 This is a simple todo list built in React where you can add, edit and remove your todo tasks.
+The backend is powered by Firebase.

 ![](./public/images/todo-1.jpg) ![](./public/images/todo-2.jpg)